TheoG2022/Team4_Project2/README.md

 The app will ask whether the user wants to create a dummy variable for the pandemic.
 The dummy will take the value of 1 if the month falls within the pandemic and 0 otherwise.
 If the user decides to create the variable it will then ask to specify the first and last month of the pandemic.

 Lastly, the user can specify the number of months they want to forecast.
-We think that about 50 months in the future is the fair forecast given available data, however, the user can enter any number.
-If the number is too large the program will not run.
+We think that about 50 months in the future is a fair forecast given available data, however, the user can enter any number.
+If the number is too large (~10,000) the program will not run.

 ### *Output*